Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 - Pressure washing with plain water (no chemicals) for periodic deep cleaning

-- Reapply sealer annually — UV and weather degrade sealers faster outdoors
+- Reapply sealer annually — UV and weather degrade sealers faster outdoors in Las Vegas heat

 - Address moss or algae growth with stone-safe treatments before it penetrates pores